 Moolah, unaccustomed to losing, took out her frustrations at the end of the match on the referee!

 Watch: The Fabulous Moolah is defeated at the Brawl to End it All

-It is significant because, perhaps for the first time publicly on a big stage, we witnessed the lengths Moolah would go to maintain herself on top.
+It is significant because, perhaps for the first time publicly on a big stage, we witnessed Moolah’s lengths to maintain herself on top.

 Theories on what exactly happened that night in Madison Square Garden abound.
 It has been said that Richter had various disagreements with Vince McMahon about her compensation.
 But if she was underpaid, it was compared to the male wrestlers.
-The only person earning more than her on the women’s WWF roster was Moolah.
+Moolah was the only person earning more than her on the women’s WWF roster.